jfrogren/portfolio-arkivet/content/post/updating-the-earlier-literature-search-strategy.md

 This resulted in a possible too wide list of articles to handle but when I started to go through them, I realized that the result was very relevant even though some article were outside of the scope.
 I went through the list and saved what I considered relevant articles to a list.
 After going through the first 600 articles I had marked 200 articles as relevant (including some marked from the first search and probably some doubles).

 I think that is good enough for me, but I will write to MB and aske me to conduct the same search in the other databases (Embase, Web of Science Core Collection and Academic search Complete) to assure that I am not missing something essential.

+Oops!
+I just realised after looking at the article OJ recommended that I have missed out the search term motivation* (and its synonyms like reason*, etc.).
+I would need to include that and do the search all over again, but I guess I just ask MB to help me out.